almacarolina/slomodata/README.md

 The file slomo_processing.py contaings all the modules needed to run the codes.
 Seawater and t_tide are also needed.

-Alma Carolina Castillo Trujillo, Sep 2020
+Alma Carolina Castillo Trujillo, Nov 2020